 Assign sensitivity labels to Microsoft 365 groups in Azure Active Directory

 Azure Active Directory (Azure AD) supports applying sensitivity labels published by the Microsoft 365 compliance center to Microsoft 365 groups.
 Sensitivity labels apply to group across services like Outlook, Microsoft Teams, and SharePoint.
-This feature is currently in public GA.
 For more information about Microsoft 365 apps support, see Microsoft 365 support for sensitivity labels.

 To configure this feature, there must be at least one active Azure Active Directory Premium P1 license in your Azure AD organization.

 Enable sensitivity label support in PowerShell

 To apply published labels to groups, you must first enable the feature.
 These steps enable the feature in Azure AD.